juanbjs/react-front-microservice/README.md

 # React-Front-Microservice

-This repository creates a Front Microservice with React
+This repository creates a front microservice project with React

 ## Installation